ADU Guide

 Welcome to the City of Phoenix's Accessory Dwelling Unit (ADU) Guide

-Accessory Dwelling Units (ADUs) are attached or detached additional living spaces that include a kitchen and reside on a residential property that are designed to accommodate independent living.
-No more than one ADU per single-family detached lot may be constructed.
-ADUs can be incorporated into existing single-family or multi-family properties in various ways, such as by converting a portion of an existing home, adding an extension to the existing home, converting a garage, or constructing a new detached structure.
+Accessory Dwelling Units (ADUs) are attached or detached additional living spaces that include a kitchen and reside on a single-family residential property.
+ADUs are designed to accommodate independent living.
+State law and city ordinance allow two (and on some parcels three) ADUs per single-family detached house.
+ADUs can be incorporated into existing single-family properties in various ways, such as by converting a portion of an existing home, adding an extension to the existing home, converting a garage, or constructing a new detached structure.

 This guide is intended as a starting point for those considering an ADU.
-Each development is unique, therefore, we advise you to contact the Planning and Development Department with any specific questions about your property and eligibility.
-You can learn more information about ADUs at Phoenix.gov/adu.
+Each development and property parcel is unique, therefore, we advise you to contact the Planning and Development Department with any specific questions about your property and eligibility.

 Definitions